xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Does xemu support "redump" style ISOs?
 No, not yet.
 You can however convert a redump style ISO to a compatible ISO.
 More info [here](<https://xemu.app/docs/disc-images/#about-redump-isos>).

+#### Q: Does xemu support compressed ISO formats like "CHD"?
+No, it does not.
+You can try enabling filesystem level compression if you'd like to save some space.

 #### Q: Why am I getting an `Assertion failed!` message?
 When a game exercises a piece of code in xemu that has not yet been implemented or verified, xemu will `assert`  which forces execution to stop.
 The reason for this is that anything happening beyond that point may be unpredictable and significantly increase the debugging burden.